• Home

 Pros

-1. Ease access – EdTech can reach remote areas of our nation thanks to easy access to the internet nationwide.
+1. Ease access – EdTech can reach our nation’s remote areas thanks to easy internet access nationwide.
 Even the absence of infrastructure in primary schools can no longer deter pupils from choosing EdTech or online instruction as a form of education.

-2. Trained educators – An educator must be well-versed in technology and highly skilled to use it effectively.
-With e-learning technologies, teachers must collaborate their expertise.
+2. Trained educators – Educators must be well-versed and highly skilled to use technology effectively.
+With e-learning technologies, teachers must collaborate with their expertise.

-3. Increased creativity – Students may showcase their ability and originality by participating in online debates, extempore performances, role plays, intellectual competitions, and art and craft shows.
+3. Increased creativity – Students may showcase their ability and originality by participating in online debates, impromptu performances, role plays, intellectual competitions, and arts and crafts shows.
 It relieves tension while also assisting them in realizing their abilities.

 4. Remote learning – Many students cannot attend classes for various reasons, including a lack of funding, infrastructure, and basic amenities.
-Additionally, they have no opportunity of going to day schools.
-Children may learn anything from any place with EdTech, which is a great teaching strategy.
+Additionally, they have no opportunity to go to day schools.
+With EdTech, a great teaching strategy, children may learn anything from anywhere.

 5. Real-world applications – We don’t just learn by listening, writing, or studying; we also learn by doing.
 EdTech aids students in seeing a variety of common events and their uses.
-Such experiments can be used by students to generate their own ideas.
+Students can use such experiments to generate their ideas.
 They will gain skills and be able to apply their newfound knowledge to their daily life.

-6. Going paperless – We know that many human activities impact global climate changes.
-One of the causes of deforestation is the amount of paperwork that traditional schooling apparently necessitates.
-We may lessen the harm to some extent by selecting EdTech’s paperless solution.
+6. Going paperless – We know that many human activities impact global climate change.
+One of the causes of deforestation is the amount of paperwork that traditional schooling necessitates.
+We may somewhat reduce the harm by selecting EdTech’s paperless solution.

-7. An endless supply of educational resources – EdTech gives students access to a wealth of information that has been gathered and consolidated on a single platform.
+7. An endless supply of educational resources – EdTech gives students access to a wealth of information gathered and consolidated on a single platform.
 The students receive in-depth material from it.

 Cons

-2. Staring at screens – Sitting in front of a screen for extended periods of time strains the eyes.
+2. Staring at screens – Sitting in front of a screen for extended periods strains the eyes.
 They may get headaches and vision problems as a result.

-3. Requires finance – Because the technologies are expensive, developing an EdTech is not an easy undertaking.
-EdTech may not need a lot of infrastructures, but it does require money to hire qualified teachers and make technology accessible to a big audience.
+3. Requires finance – Because the technologies are expensive, developing an EdTech is not easy.
+EdTech may not need a lot of infrastructure, but it does require money to hire qualified teachers and make technology accessible to a big audience.

-4. Self-motivation and accountability – Students are held accountable for attending an online class due to their own drive and self-interest.
-Only if they are interested in hearing what they have to say can teachers engage with students in online learning.
-Due to their lack of drive, individuals may only attend the seminars to show up rather than actually learn anything.
+4. Self-motivation and accountability – Students are held accountable for attending an online class due to their drive and self-interest.
+Teachers can engage with students in online learning only if they are interested in hearing what they have to say.
+Due to their lack of drive, individuals may only attend the seminars to show up rather than learn anything.

-6. Disconnect from social interactions: Education teaches students how to live in the real world in addition to imparting information.
+6. Disconnecting from social interactions: Education teaches students how to live in the real world and impart information.
 The kids must be able to work together and communicate with others around them.
-They become socially isolated as a result of EdTech since they only engage with their classmates.
+They become socially isolated due to EdTech since they only engage with their classmates.

 7. Unreliable learning resource – Because there aren’t many trustworthy sources, pupils could believe false information about any topic.
 Since EdTech provides a variety of information sources, it is essential to assess the correct information before educating the students.